-&lt;sup>1 For "Collateral used in SFTs" reported in columns (e) and (f), the collateral used is defined as referring to both legs of the transaction.
+For "SFTs" reported in columns (e) and (f), the collateral used is defined as referring to both legs of the transaction.
 For example, an AI transfers securities to a third party, which in turn posts collateral to the AI.
 The AI should report both legs of the transaction in the template; on one hand the collateral received is reported in column (e), on the other hand the collateral posted by the AI is reported in column (f).

-&lt;sup>2 "Domestic currency" refers to the AI's reporting currency (not the currency / currencies in which the derivative contract or SFT is denominated).
+^{2 &}quot;Domestic currency" refers to the AI's reporting currency (not the currency / currencies in which the derivative contract or SFT is denominated).